manwatermelon/Interview-Preparation-Kit/README.md

 ### 3.2.
 [LeetCode]

-Basically the same as hackerrank, compares your results to other submissions.
+Basically the same as HackerRank, compares your results to other submissions.

 ### 3.3.
 [GeeksForGeeks]